Numeric estimation of resource requirements for a practical polarization-frame alignment scheme for QKD: Monte Carlo numerical simulations

-The reversed protocol is also simulated, with results plotted in Fig.~\ref{fig:reverse_results}.
-As with the forward protocol, the general trend of better performance (lower mean residual QBER) with better intrinsic signal fidelity and higher numbers of detected photons is maintained.
-The overall performance, and variability, is very similar to the forward protocol.
-For example, with $N = 600$ measured photons (again, 100 photons per input state) and an intrinsic signal fidelity $F_\mathcal{S}$ of \SI{95}{\percent}, we find the reversed protocol achieves \SI{0.39}{\percent} mean residual QBER, comparable to the forward protocol.
+The reversed scheme is also simulated, with results plotted in Fig.~\ref{fig:reverse_results}.
+As with the forward scheme, the general trend of better performance (lower mean residual QBER) with better intrinsic signal fidelity and higher numbers of detected photons is maintained.
+The overall performance, and variability, is very similar to the forward scheme.
+For example, with $N = 600$ measured photons (again, 100 photons per input state) and an intrinsic signal fidelity $F_\mathcal{S}$ of \SI{95}{\percent}, we find the reversed scheme achieves \SI{0.39}{\percent} mean residual QBER, comparable to the forward scheme.
 We again perform a least-squared-error fit to the function $\bar{E}(F_\mathcal{S}, N) = \alpha {(2F_\mathcal{S} - 1)}^\beta N^\gamma$, this time resulting in optimized values $\alpha \approx 3.25$, $\beta \approx -2.22$, and $\gamma \approx -1.08$, and yielding a coefficient of determination of \num{0.9998}.